-T D Stoddard was a director of Aviva plc during the year and his emoluments are disclosed in that company's report and accounts.
+T D Stoddard and J M Windsor were directors of Aviva plc during the year and their emoluments are disclosed in that company's report and accounts.

 K A Cooper was a member of key management personnel of Aviva plc during the year and her emoluments are disclosed in that company's report and accounts.